-I'm new to this influencing thing, so I need to come up for a better system for those type of things!
+I'm new to this influencing thing, so I need to come up with a better system for those types of things!

 Digital Clean: Photos, notes, good drive, desktop, folders, etc. Take time to rename items and put things where they belong for a clean Home Screen!

 Clean Devices/Remotes: We touch them every day and they get quite disgusting.
-Spritz a little bit of vinegar onto a microfiber cloth and wipe down to kill the germs and use a screen cloth to polish it clean!
+Spritz a little bit of vinegar onto a microfiber cloth, wipe it down to kill the germs, and use a screen cloth to polish it clean!

 I hope you enjoy this challenge, its small enough to get through the hard days with some motivation but also big enough to make some serious progress in your home.